-However, business continuity is much more strategic and proactive, and generally refers to documented processes and procedures that an organization will follow during and after a disaster.
+Business continuity planning is strategic and proactive, and generally refers to documented processes and procedures that an organization will follow during and after a disaster.

 Disaster recovery is more reactive, and typically determines the specific technology solution to be used, and steps the organization should take place after an incident.